tassyk/security/Security-Tools.md

 - [IOC Editor](https://www.fireeye.com/services/freeware/ioc-editor.html#dismiss-lightbox) : Free tool that provides an interface for managing data and manipulating the logical structures of IOCs.
 - [Microsoft Project Freta](https://docs.microsoft.com/fr-fr/security/research/project-freta/) : Microsoft Project Freta is a free, cloud-based offering from the New Security Ventures (NSV) team at Microsoft Research that provides automated full-system volatile memory inspection of Linux systems.
 - [Rshipp Awesome malware analysis](https://github.com/rshipp/awesome-malware-analysis) : Collection of malwares analysis and détection tools
+- [Pestudio](https://www.winitor.com/) : The goal of pestudio is to spot suspicious artifacts within executable files in order to ease and accelerate Malware Initial Assessment.
+- [ProcDot](https://www.procdot.com/) : It processes Sysinternals Process Monitor (procmon) logfiles and PCAP logs (Windump, tcpdump) to generate a graph via the GraphViz suite
+- [FakeDNS](https://github.com/Crypt0s/FakeDns) : Fake DNS Server for intercepting requests
+- [INetSim](https://www.inetsim.org/) : INetSim is a software suite for simulating common internet services in a lab environment, e.g. for analyzing the network behaviour of unknown malware samples
+- [RegistryChangesView](https://www.nirsoft.net/utils/registry_changes_view.html) :  NirSoft's tool that allows you to take a snapshot of Windows Registry and later compare it with another Registry snapshots

 ### Hardening